cubee-cb/linux-vr-compat/README.md

     - Rec Room, hire me so I can fix all the broken weights in your outfits, the Aviator Gloves have like 3 verts weighted wrong each.
 - SUPERHOT VR
     - Tested the version without removed scenes via depot download. (assuming that the depot command was correct, haven't played far enough yet)
+- Hellblade: Senua's Sacrifice VR Edition
+    - First launch crashed on starting a new game.
+Subsequent launch was fine, however.
+    - No VR controller support; must use a controller or keyboard.
+This is just a VR view of the standard game after all.
+    - A certain cutscene near the start of the game has Senua's head clip through the cutscene border and into the camera, which was fairly weird to experience.

 ## Partially working
 These launch, but are unplayable or have serious issues functioning.